Tate Duality In Positive Dimension Over Function Fields: Characteristic

 All of the sheaves that we deal with in this work are locally of finite presentation.
 The reason for the terminology is that if $\mathscr{F}$ is represented by an $S$-scheme $X$, then $X$ is locally of finite presentation over $S$ precisely when $\mathscr{F}$ is locally of finite presentation \cite[IV$_3$, Prop.\,8.14.2]{ega}.

 Let us remark that we may replace fppf with \'etale cohomology in all of our results in characteristic $0$.
-This actually doesn't change the content, thanks to the following proposition.
+This actually does not change the content, thanks to the following proposition.

-\begin{proposition} Let $k$ be a perfect field, and let $\mathscr{F}$ be an fppf abelian sheaf on the category of {\em all} $k$-schemes.
+\begin{appendixproposition} Let $k$ be a perfect field, and let $\mathscr{F}$ be an fppf abelian sheaf on the category of {\em all} $k$-schemes.
 Assume that $\mathscr{F}$ is locally of finite presentation. $($See Definition $\ref{finitepresentationdef}$.$)$ Then the natural map